mpcq-network/mpcq-mirror-node/docs/design/hiero-hooks.md

 ## Background

-[HIP-1195](https://hips.hedera.com/hip/hip-1195) introduces programmable hooks to the Hiero network, allowing users to customize behavior at specific extension points.
+[HIP-1195](https://hips.hedera.com/hip/hip-1195) introduces programmable hooks to the MPCQ network, allowing users to customize behavior at specific extension points.
 Hooks can be attached to accounts and contracts via: